 Plan: Was to maintain Accreditation Status by adhering to all AIRS Standards.
 Hire and maintain adequate, trained, and certified staff to answer the 2-1-1 line.
 Attend trainings and meetings provided by Texas Information and Referral Network (TIRN), Texas Alliance of Information and Referral Systems (TAIRS) Annual Conference, AIRS National Conference, and any other additional meetings, trainings, conferences that are related to the 2-1-1 program.
 Attend local/regional trainings that are related to Information and Referral, customer satisfaction, call center management, ethics, customer service, etc.

 Outcome: AIRS Accreditation Status was maintained and is current though September 2020.
-We will begin work on the new AIRS Accreditation application this Fall.
-Attended the annual AIRS Conferences, along with all TIRN meetings, and other relevant I&R related trainings.
+AIRS Accreditation application will take place September 2020.

 Deliverable: Answer calls 24/7.